Corporate Speak Translator

 It sounds confident and professional, but most of the time it is just normal thoughts dressed up in buzzwords.
 Synergy, bandwidth, circle back, low-hanging fruit.
 Once you learn the pattern, you hear it everywhere.

-- Type your plain English into the left box.
-One sentence or a full paragraph, both work.
+- Type your English into the left box.

 Need to decode something your manager sent?
-Paste the corporate speak in and get plain English back.
-Works both ways.
+Paste the corporate speak in and get clearer English back.
+Works both ways, so corporate speak to English is just as useful as dressing up your own writing.

 Corporate Speak Examples